Blog · Strategy

 The D2C playbook for AI search, 2026 edition.

-Seven opinionated steps, in the order most Shopify brands should execute them.
-Honest about the parts of GEO practice that are still forming.
+Seven opinionated steps, in the order most brands should run them.
+With time estimates, and honest about the parts of GEO practice still forming.

-Serve a llms.txt file at your domain root. eCommerce Insights's free generator reads your Shopify catalog and outputs a compliant version; upload it, verify the path is reachable.
-This step is cheap and mostly done in an afternoon.
-Its effect is small but real — some AI crawlers respect the file as of Q1 2026, and the cost to serve it is near zero.
-Treat it as hygiene rather than leverage.
+Put an llms.txt at your domain root.
+The free generator reads your catalog and outputs a compliant file; upload and verify the path resolves.
+An afternoon of work.
+The effect is small but real — some AI crawlers respect the file as of mid-2026 — and the cost is near zero.
+Hygiene, not leverage.

-Step 3 — Fill your Product JSON-LD blank fields
+Step 3 — Fill the Product JSON-LD blanks

-Run your top-revenue SKUs through Google's Rich Results Test.
-Note which fields are missing.
-For Shopify, the most common gaps are GTIN, brand, material, country_of_origin, and aggregateRating (only include aggregateRating if real).
-Add each as a metafield if it doesn't exist, populate, wire into your theme's JSON-LD template.
-This step rewards effort proportional to catalog size — allocate a week for a mid-size catalog, two for a larger one.
-See the companion post on Shopify metafields.
+Run your top SKUs through Google's Rich Results Test and note the missing fields.
+On Shopify the usual gaps are GTIN, brand, material, country_of_origin, and aggregateRating (include only if real).
+Add each as a metafield, populate, wire into the theme's JSON-LD — the metafields post has the Liquid pattern.
+A week for a mid-size catalog, two for a large one.

-Step 4 — Rewrite your thinnest 20 percent of PDPs
+Step 4 — Rewrite the thinnest 20 percent of PDPs

-The goal is to make each PDP answer the question a buyer would ask, not just describe features.
+Make each PDP answer the question a buyer would ask — not just describe features.

-Step 5 — Seed review sources with accurate product data
+Step 5 — Seed review sources with accurate data

-Because review sites dominate citations on most shopping queries, getting covered is an outsized lever.
-Identify the three to five publications most likely to cover your category — Wirecutter, The Strategist, category-specialist blogs.
+Review sites dominate citations on most shopping queries, so coverage is an outsized lever.
+Identify the three to five publications most likely to cover your category.
 Build a press kit with clean GTIN, material, dimensions, and a high-resolution image.
-Pitch their category editor.
-Follow up on update cycles (many review roundups get refreshed annually).
-This is PR work, not software work.
-It's slow and often frustrating.
-It's also the step that compounds.
+Pitch the category editor; follow up on refresh cycles, since many roundups update annually.
+This is PR work — slow, often frustrating, and the step that compounds hardest.

 Step 6 — Monitor weekly, not quarterly

-AI-engine behavior changes often enough that quarterly monitoring is too coarse.
-Weekly catches drift before it becomes a revenue problem.
-For a catalog of any meaningful size, weekly monitoring means automation; manual prompt runs don't scale. eCommerce Insights automates the cadence; other tools cover parts of the problem (brand-level only, or single-engine).
-Whatever you use, weekly is the cadence goal.
+Engine behavior changes often enough that quarterly monitoring is too coarse; weekly catches drift before it becomes a revenue problem.
+At any meaningful catalog size, weekly means automation — manual prompt runs do not scale.
+SKU-level tracking runs the cadence across six engines; whatever tooling you choose, weekly is the goal.

 Step 7 — Triage by revenue, not by score

-It won't make you the most-cited brand in your category overnight.
-It won't compensate for a product that genuinely doesn't compete on its own merits.
-It won't protect you from an AI engine's retrieval stack refresh that shifts the rules mid-quarter.
-Those are limits worth naming.
-What it will do is improve your chances that the right SKUs surface on the queries your buyers actually run — steadily, over months, as a compounding practice.
+It will not make you the most-cited brand overnight.
+It will not rescue a product that does not compete on merit.
+It will not protect you from a retrieval refresh that shifts the rules mid-quarter.
+What it will do is steadily improve the odds that the right SKUs surface on the queries your buyers run — over months, as a compounding practice, with measurable per-SKU progress along the way.

 Key takeaways

-• Start with an audit of top-revenue SKUs, not a catalog-wide rewrite.
+• Start with a per-SKU audit of top-revenue products, not a catalog-wide rewrite.

-• llms.txt is hygiene; do it, then move on.
+• llms.txt is hygiene; ship it and move on.

-• Fill Product JSON-LD blanks — GTIN, material, brand, country_of_origin — as a catalog-wide sweep.
+• Fill JSON-LD blanks — GTIN, brand, material, origin — as a catalog sweep.

-• Rewrite the thinnest 20 percent of PDPs to answer buyer questions, not just describe features.
+• Rewrite the thinnest 20 percent of PDPs to answer buyer questions.

-• Pitch review sites; their coverage amplifies your citations on most shopping queries.
+• Pitch review sites; their coverage amplifies citations on most queries.

-• Triage by revenue-weighted gap, not raw visibility score.
+• Monitor weekly.
+Triage by revenue-weighted gap, not raw score.

 Frequently asked questions